tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

 ### Gōngfu Styles and Techniques

-THis game features a diverse array of Gōngfu styles, each with its own set of techniques.
+This game features a diverse selection of Gōngfu styles, each with its own set of techniques.
 Players can master multiple styles.
+These styles and techniques have no actual impact on gameplay.
+They are simply vanity options to enhance character customization.

 #### Gōngfu Styles
 The game includes the following Gōngfu styles:

 - Assassin Style
-- Bagua Style
+- Bāguà Style
 - Beggar Style
 - Buddha Style
 - Celestial Style